Dan Levy reveals Schitt's Creek season 3 secrets, from Patrick's introduction to the magical ending

 David's birthday is a mess that starts with his family forgetting it and ends with a beloved Patrick-David scene.
 Viewers will remember the pair sharing loving words in Patrick's car during the season finale, but what they don't know is the last-minute change that made that magic possible.

-Originally Patrick was the one who kissed David, but something about it didn’t feel real to Levy.
-Patrick is a confident man who is trying hard to get David’s attention, and Levy thought, “When it came down to that moment where it mattered, he just couldn’t do it because he was scared, and David had to be the one that helped him through it.”
-Talking through coming-out experiences with a friend and rewriting the scene finally got it scene there — it only took until Reid was on his way to set to shoot the scene.
-“I dictated the dialogue to him while he was in the car and started writing it down so that by the time we got to set, we started to rehearse the new version,” Levy says.
+Originally Patrick was the one who kissed David, but something about it didn't feel real to Levy.
+Patrick is a confident man who is trying hard to get David's attention, and Levy thought, "When it came down to that moment where it mattered, he just couldn't do it because he was scared, and David had to be the one that helped him through it."
+Talking through coming-out experiences with a friend and rewriting the scene finally got it to where Levy wanted it to be — and he did it all while Reid was on his way to the set to shoot it.
+"I dictated the dialogue to him while he was in the car and started writing it down so that by the time we got to set, we started to rehearse the new version," Levy says.

 The moment was a powerful one that the series earned after viewers spent seasons getting to know the characters.
 As Levy says, "It has become one of those touchstone moments in our show where I feel like people who had come to the show as a comedy were starting to realize there's more stories to be told."